s311354/Louis/_posts/2022-07-04-Introduction_of_Multithreading_and_Race_Condition.md

 ### Transfering Money with Multithreading ###

 In the multithreading case, the calls of transferMoney will be executed concurrenyly.
 Because of the thread t1 and t2, there is a data race on the balance of the account in the functio transferMoney.
-In order to make the race condition visible, putting the threads for a short period of time to sleep.
+In order to make the race condition visible, putting the threads for a short period to sleep.
 A short sleep in concurrent program is sufficient to make an issue visible.

 <details markdown=block>
 <summary markdown=span>*multithreading.cc*</summary>